hholmste/tilenol/README.md

 Clients can provide a set of legal border-transitions, i.e. what transitions are considered matches when a tile points outside the board.
 If no transitions are provided, the board will assume that all transitions are allowed.
 The list of legal transitions must be a sub-set of the transition-alphabet.

+### Navigator

+The board can present clients with a Navigator that can help with figuring out legal moves around the board.

 ## Future features

 **Three dimensions** A board can have depth, and a tile will have up/down connections.